 I integrate psychoanalytic, attachment, humanistic and systemic psychotherapeutic theories within a warm relational approach.

-I'm a Child Psychotherapist with extensive experience in a variety of settings including the NSPCC, schools, CAMHS, fostering agencies and private practice.
+An Integrative Child Psychotherapist and Clinical Supervisor with extensive experience in a multitude of settings including the NSPCC, schools, CAMHS, fostering agencies and private practice.

 For the past 9 years I have also been a primary supervisor at IATE on their MAICP training and also assess trainees in their VIva and other exams.